COMCIFS/comcifs.github.io/accepted/ddlm_dictionary_style_guide.md

 1. A loop containing a single data name and single packet is presented as an attribute - value pair.
-2. The lowercase `loop_` keyword appears on a new line after `text indent` spaces and is preceded by a single blank line.
+2. The lower-case `loop_` keyword appears on a new line after `text indent` spaces and is preceded by a single blank line.
-3. The `n` lowercase, looped attribute names appear on separate lines starting at column `text indent + loop indent + 1`.
+3. The `n` lower-case, looped attribute names appear on separate lines starting at column `text indent + loop indent + 1`.
 4. Each packet starts on a new line.
 The final packet is followed by a single blank line.